I created my first personal development plan when I was 16.

 Our foundational beliefs naturally affect the way we process information and experience the world around us.
 As was brought out in this article in Entrepreneur magazine, “having an optimistic mindset increases the likelihood of formulating a winning perspective and achieving long term success”.

-What this means is that an optimal mindset has to be a core consideration in your personal development plan.
+What this means is that an optimal mindset has to be a core consideration in the goal planning process.

 A key question I consistently ask myself is “Who do I need to become in order to achieve my goals?”